- Publications and resources

 Our regulatory philosophy is published in accordance with the Government's response to the aviation safety regulation review.

-The philosophy sets out the principles underpinning the way we perform our functions, exercise our power and engages with the aviation community.
+The philosophy sets out the principles underpinning the way we perform our functions, exercise our power and engage with the aviation community.

 Consistent with CASA's obligation to comply with the laws governing its regulatory activities, this statement of regulatory philosophy sets out the principles that guide and direct CASA's approach to the performance of its regulatory functions and the exercise of its regulatory powers.